piyushsachdeva/CKA-2024/Resources/Day07/task.md

-## Task 6/40
+## Task 7/40

-1. **Task Details**
+1. **Task Details** ☕️
-- Document your learnings from the video in a blog , embed the video and includes all the references in the blog.
+- Document what you learned from the video in a blog, embed the video, and include all the references in the blog.

 **Task 1**
 - Create a pod using the imperative command and use nginx as the image